bitbrain/beehave/docs/manual/README.md

 At a high level, a Behavior Tree is a Godot Node that can be added as a child to other Godot nodes within the scene tree.
 It runs its logic every frame tick and modifies the parent node accordingly.

 More specifically, a Behavior Tree is composed of **nodes** that can have various types and purposes, each with its own custom logic.
-Every node has a `tick(actor, blackboard)` method.
+Every node has a `tick(actor, blackboard, delta)` method.
 When the `tick` function is called, Beehave expects a return status of either `SUCCESS`, `RUNNING`, or `FAILURE`.

 In Beehave, every Behavior Tree is of type `BeehaveTree`.
 Attach this node to any other node you want to apply the Behavior Tree to.